District 6460 Club Grants

 OR postmarked no later than Aug 9, 2021 by first class mail.

 The Club Grants Program will provide funding for one-time-only community-service projects that involve the active, personal participation of Rotarians.
 The projects should serve as a means of enhancing the community and/or improving lives of the less fortunate where Rotary clubs are present.

-- It is preferred that projects correspond with Rotary International’s six Areas of Focus.
+- It is preferred that projects correspond with Rotary International’s seven Areas of Focus.

 - Participating Rotary clubs are expected to participate financially in their project, either through direct or in-kind contributions.

 - Participating Rotary clubs and/or club members must have made a donation to the Rotary International Foundation in the previous Rotary year.

 - Projects must not directly benefit a Rotarian; an employee or a club, district or other Rotary entity or of Rotary International; or a spouse, lineal descendent, spouse of a lineal descendent, or an ancestor of any living Rotarian or Rotary employee.